Unlimited Address: Album details

-Reception
+Critical reception

+Reviewed at the time of release, Juke said, "The songwriting on Unlimited Address isn't just good, it's engaging.
+The lyrics are full of clever twists and interesting wordplay, while the melodies are finely tuned and skilfully created.
+Take your time with this album and its enigmas."
+The Canberra Times noted that the album may appeal to Cold Chisel fans, but the music was markedly different from his old band.
+"Brassy blues is the order, though a pop-rock flavour shines through some of the tracks.
+Walker is not about to limit himself to just one style.
+He moves subtly, almost quietly, from one mood to another."
+Rolling Stone Australia noted Walker, "toured through Australia, Asia and Eastern Europe.
+These songs are linked by the narratives, the stories of cafes and bars in Europe and caravan parks in the Territory.
+There is the sense of detachment, a touch of voyeurism and an attempt to get some external reality into an emotional search."

-Shawn Sequeira said of the album, "This might very well be regarded as one of our greatest pieces of contemporary music that slipped under the commercial radar.
+Shawn Sequeira later said of the album, "This might very well be regarded as one of our greatest pieces of contemporary music that slipped under the commercial radar.
 And no one knows why."
 Upon release, the album received minimal radio play.
 Walker later said, "It was the 80s and it was the real butt-end of disco and music was incredibly bad in every direction.
 This is a world where "Footloose" was the pinnacle and I was writing 13 minute songs about the slums of Manila – nobody wanted to do that kind of thing in that environment so I had to do it myself."

 Despite having written many of Cold Chisel's songs, Walker suffered from being less well known than former band-mates Jimmy Barnes and Ian Moss, who both released hit albums (the very successful Ian Moss album Matchbook was largely written by Walker).
 Tracee Hutchison said, "Despite Walker's brilliant feel for this genre, the relative lack of impact of Catfish is an interesting indictment on the nature and machinations of band chemistry.
 Without Barnes, Don Walker lost the outlet for his craft."

-A reviewer for The Canberra Times noted that the album may appeal to Cold Chisel fans, but the music was markedly different from his old band.
-"Brassy blues is the order, though a pop-rock flavour shines through some of the tracks.
-Walker is not about to limit himself to just one style.
-He moves subtly, almost quietly, from one mood to another."
-Rolling Stone Australia noted Walker, "toured through Australia, Asia and Eastern Europe.
-These songs are linked by the narratives, the stories of cafes and bars in Europe and caravan parks in the Territory.
-There is the sense of detachment, a touch of voyeurism and an attempt to get some external reality into an emotional search."

 Reviewing the re-release, Inpress said, "Although steeped in the decade in which it was made, the album sounds timeless.
 It's dark, suave, and brilliantly worded, spanning smouldering confessionals and deconstructed funk and Motown."